 My last piece of advice would be to take EVERYTHING you can that the hospital supplies.
 This includes packs of diapers, wipes, A&D ointment, diaper rash cream, burp cloths etc. My hospital usually hooks it up really nice with the extras, so don’t hesitate to ask your nurse.

-I hope you found this post helpful, and I’ll be back with a few more baby/mom essential posts soon.
+I hope you found this post helpful, and have a better idea of what to pack in your hospital bag.
+I’ll be back with a few more baby/mom essential posts soon.

 Good luck to all the expecting mama’s 🙂